Irish Immigration

 Lynch

-I’m not really sure why the wife of Michael Keating and mother of Margaret Keating Keating was living with the Andrew M Collins family.
+Right off the bat, we see a family named Crow, though not Crowe, living in the neighborhood.
+It’s also interesting the wife of Michael Keating and mother of Margaret Keating Keating was living with the Andrew M Collins family.
 She was listed as a boarder.
-So she wasn’t Andrew’s mother-in-law, but I am convinced there was a family connection from County Clare.
+So she wasn’t Andrew’s mother-in-law, or aunt or anything like that.
+Actually, I am convinced there was a family connection between the Collins and the Keatings going way back to County Clare.
 There is a bit of DNA shared between the families.
-In other words, I share DNA with some people named Collins, and though it is a small amount, it might explain what Hanora was doing living with the Collins family.
+I share DNA with some people named Collins, and though it is a small amount, it might explain what Hanora was doing living with the Collins family.

 I believe Michael Keating bought land and was going to put up a house in South Bey Limits.
 The problem is it seems, he died before he had a chance to build it or maybe he did build it and live there but not for very long.

-The first I saw of my great grandfather Thomas Keating living in South Bey Limits was in 1890.
+The first I saw of my great grandfather Thomas Keating, father of Margaret Keating Lathrop, living in South Bey Limits was in 1890.
 I did see a Thomas Keating in 1889 but he was a hatter and he lived on Wooster St. It seems our Thomas was always a railroad worker.
 Sometimes he was said to be a “laborer.”
 Anyway, I couldn’t imagine him living on Wooster St, but maybe? he did for a while??

 Andrew M Collins, whose household Hanora Keating was a part of, was not Andrew J Collins, son of Michael Collins.
-In 1880, that Andrew Collins was 2 years old.
+In 1880, that Andrew Collins was 2 years old in 1880.
 Andrew M and Michael Collins were almost next door neighbors.
-There was one house between them.
+There was two houses between them in 1880.
 In 1900, there were many houses between them.
 To my knowledge, neither of the families moved to a different house but many houses were build between them and in South Bey Limits in general.

 Andrew M Collins and Michael Collins both had sons named Andrew J Collins.
 Michael’s son Andrew was a South Bey Limits Lifer and Danbury hatter through and through.
 Andrew, son of Andrew was a businessman in Norwalk.
 He ran a furniture store and later combined it with a funeral parlor.
 This was similar to the business his South Bey Limits neighbor, Nellie Delury ran next door to St. Peter’s Church in Danbury.

 Andrew M Collins and Michael Collins were not brothers, relatives I surely believe, but not brothers.
 This is according to another genealogist, probably someone in the family.
-I will not question it.
+I will not question their genealogy.
 It seems well researched.

 There was a tailor named Patrick Keating.
 He and his family lived on Cottage St. He was born in 1828.
 When I first discovered him, I thought he was Martin E Keating’s father.
 However, it didn’t turn out that way.
 Martin was a County Clare boy.
 From the little we know about Patrick, it looks like he was born in Tipperary.
 Tipperary and Clare border one another.
 So, even though in this case it isn’t a long, long way to Tipperary, we can conclude Patrick is not immediate family.
 He was a really cool guy, for sure, but not a great-granduncle or anything like that!